 Local control.
 In the past, electric rates were set without any input from Sonoma County customers.
 SCP gives us local control.

 New markets for renewable energy.
 In the past, there was no easy way to sell renewable energy into the grid.
-SCP will create that market, starting with a feed-in tariff.
+Now there is.
+See more at ProFIT.